 As people age, their need for care changes.
 Each person’s needs are different and in Australia services are tailored so that each person receives the assistance they need.
 Care is generally provided through residential and community-based approaches—lower levels of care are delivered in a person’s home, and higher levels of care are provided in residential facilities.

-A snapshot of the people who were in permanent residential aged care on 30 June 2016 shows:
+A snapshot of the people who were in permanent residential aged care on 30 June 2017 shows that:

 What is the Aged Care Funding Instrument (ACFI)?

 The ACFI is a tool used to assess and provide basic information on the care needs of a person in permanent residential aged care.
 The ratings—high, medium, low or nil—are used to allocate government funds to these facilities.

 The ACFI contains 12 questions used to assess how much help a person needs in nutrition, mobility, personal hygiene, toileting, continence, cognitive skills, wandering, verbal and physical behaviour, medication, depression and complex health care.
 These questions all relate to the three ACFI assessment areas (also called care domains).
 Responses to ACFI questions are rated on a scale of A to D and are used to determine the level of care a person needs.
 Mental health or behavioural diagnoses, along with other medical diagnoses, can be recorded but the ACFI is not designed to be a comprehensive assessment tool.

 The ACFI is administered by the Department of Health and performed by a trained employee of the residential aged care provider.
 Funding on each of the ACFI domains is provided based on an individual’s rating.
 The sum of needs across the ACFI domains determines the amount of funding the residential provider receives per day per person in their care.
 ACFI reappraisal is undertaken as a person’s needs change.
 To find out more about the ACFI and subsidy amounts, please go to the Department of Health website.